jsqry/jsqry.github.io/README.md

 ### Calls

 Calls are used to apply some transformation to collection as a whole.
-<br>At the moment these are supported
+<br>At the moment these are supported:

 call      | description
 ----------|-------------